stabilityprotocol/docs/docs/developers/tutorials/contract_deploy/deploy_contract_with_remix.md

 ### Tutorial Objective

-This tutorial teaches how to deploy an ERC20 Smart Contract on the Stabilityprotocol blockchain using Remix IDE
+This tutorial teaches how to deploy an ERC20 Smart Contract on the Stability Testnet using Remix IDE.

 Remix is an online smart contract IDE that does not require installation.